All Episodes

 So obviously Biden's there to make sure the Iranians know that they better not cheat.

-Because if they do, they're gonna have to deal with old Joe here.
+Because if they do, they're going to have to deal with old Joe here.

-As old Joe is right over Obama's right shoulder, left shoulder if you're looking at the uh TV screen, and just looking defiant and tough and uh and proud and unstated in that picture, isn't it?
+Because old Joe, he was right over Obama's right shoulder, left shoulder if you're looking at the TV screen, and just looking defiant and tough and proud.

 If Biden runs, that throws one of the biggest wrenches in the Clinton plans that you can possibly imagine.